Israelites in the Bible

 And he sent young men from the {Israelites}, and they offered burnt offerings, and they sacrificed sacrifices [as] fellowship offerings to Yahweh [using] bulls.

-In the sight of the Israelites the appearance of the glory and brilliance of the Lord was like consuming fire on the top of the mountain.
+And the appearance of the glory of Yahweh [was] like a consuming fire on the top of the mountain to the eyes of the {Israelites}.

 "Speak to the {Israelites}, and let them bring to me a contribution.
 You will receive my contribution from every man whose heart prompts him.

-“You shall command the Israelites to provide you with clear oil of beaten olives for the light, to make a lamp burn continually [every night].
+“You are to command the Israelites to bring you pure oil from crushed olives for the light, in order to keep the lamp burning continually.

 "And you will take two onyx stones and engrave on them the names of the {Israelites},